Tech Model Railroad Club: History

 At the club itself, a semi-automatic control system based on telephone relays was installed by the mid-1950s.
 It was called the ARRC (Automatic Railroad Running Computer).
-It could run a train over the entire set of track, in both directions, without manual intervention, throwing switches and powering tracks ahead of the train.
+It could run a train over the entire set of track, in both directions without manual intervention, throwing switches and powering tracks ahead of the train.
 A mainframe program was used to compute the path, and all modifications to the layout had to be compatible with this ability.
 It was sometimes used to clean the tracks with a track scraper car.
-Sometime around 1964, this was replaced by a second system built around the Number 5 Crossbar telephone switch; the lead designer for this project was Alan Kotok, by then a rising star on the design staff at Digital Equipment Corporation (DEC).
+Sometime around 1964, this was replaced by a second system built around the Number 5 Crossbar telephone switch; the lead designer for this project was Alan Kotok, a prominent member of the design staff at Digital Equipment Corporation (DEC).
 Equipment for this effort was donated by the telephone company via the Western Electric College Gift Plan.
 An extension to the basic control system allowed TMRC engineers to control switches on the layout.
 There was also a digital clock display with relay switching, and an internal telephone system with external tie-lines, all built from telephone stepping switches and relays.

 The system of telephones was used for voice communication, for control of the clock, as well as for control of switches and blocks.
-Additionally, "j trains" (imaginary trains) could be run by use of plugs in the control system.
+Additionally, "j trains" (imaginary trains) could be run by plugs in the control system.

 Around 1970, Digital Equipment Corporation donated two small rackmount PDP-11 minicomputers.
-One was eventually used to operate the club's major freight yard and the other was set up to perform user interface tasks, such as initial assignment of trains to throttles, and to throw turnouts.
-The computer replaced the keypad unit from an old keypunch machine which had been originally installed by Richard Greenblatt.
+One was eventually used to operate the club's major freight yard, and the other was set up to perform user interface tasks, such as the initial assignment of trains to throttles, and to throw turnouts.
+The computer replaced the keypad unit from an old keypunch machine, which had been originally installed by Richard Greenblatt.